ComputeCanada/molmodsim-amber-md-lesson/_episodes/11-Protonation_State.md

 ### Limitations of Fixed Protonation State Simulations

+{: .instructor_notes}
 The use of constant protonation states in molecular dynamics simulations has its disadvantages.
 When conformational changes occur in natural systems, protonation patterns often change as well.
 In molecular dynamics simulations with fixed states, these processes are not coupled, making it difficult to fully understand proton-coupled conformational dynamics.
 Consider using constant pH simulations if proton-coupled dynamics are essential to your research.
 MD with constant pH is currently implemented in both AMBER and NAMD.
 At the moment, it is not officially implemented in *GROMACS*, but a modified version is available [[6](https://pubs.acs.org/doi/10.1021/ct200061r)].
+{: .instructor_notes}

+{: .self_study_text}
+- Difficult to understand proton-coupled conformational dynamics.
+- Consider using constant pH simulations if proton-coupled dynamics are essential to your research.
+{: .self_study_text}

 #### References